 Platform Marketing and Online Behaviors

-“We look more at conduct, not demographics,” Langarica told Portada.
+“We look more at behaviour, not demographics,” Langarica told Portada.
 “I’m interested in how often you purchase, how often you’ve been looking for flights, are you looking for swimwear.”

 Using what Langarica said is a “very complex algorithm,” the airline assigns a value to each of the digital touchpoints consumers make.